What does it take to recover from the biggest challenge of your life, and how can others learn from your adversity?

 Nowadays, Vic is a news host for Colorado Public Radio.
 He's also an affiliate journalism professor at his alma mater.

-Vic is a three-time Edward R. Murrow award-winning broadcaster, and he has won more than a dozen other journalism awards in the Rocky Mountain region.
+Vic is a five-time Edward R. Murrow award-winning broadcaster, and he has won dozens of other journalism awards in the Rocky Mountain region.